Codeception/Codeception/ext/README.md

 #### Configuration

-* `delete_successful` (default: true) - delete records for successfully passed tests (log only failed and errored)
+* `delete_successful` (default: true) - delete screenshots for successfully passed tests (i.e. log only failed and errored tests)
 * `module` (default: WebDriver) - which module for screenshots to use.
 Set `AngularJS` if you want to use it with AngularJS module.
-Generally, module should implement `Codeception\Lib\Interfaces\ScreenshotSaver` interface.
+Generally, the module should implement `Codeception\Lib\Interfaces\ScreenshotSaver` interface.

 #### Examples: